edwindus/attentionspan/content/posts/prince/cloudbusting.md

 {{< youtube-enhanced id="l7vRSu_wsNc" title="Raspberry Beret" >}}

 Anyway, the rest is history so to say.
 The (white) guitar built by Dave Rusan featured in Purple Rain and Prince appearently like it a lot since several more were built, repaired and repainted over a long period.
-Reportedly, when the 1985 _Raspberry Beret_ video was released, the iconic guitar became known as the _Cloud Guitar_, likely because of a similar shape to the cloud on the suit Prince wore in that video.
+Reportedly, when the 1985 _Raspberry Beret_ video was released, the iconic guitar became known as the _Cloud Guitar_, likely because of the similar shape to the clouds on Prince's outfit in that video.

 ![The hero prop in the Purple Rain movie was coloured white](cloud-prince-001.jpg)
 ![Several copies were created or existing copies repainted like this 'Sign 'O the Times' era color scheme](cloud-prince-002.jpg)